codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 This is the recommended way to start using parallelism in your Codefresh pipelines and it will be enough for most scenarios that require parallelism.

+>Notice that step names should be unique within the same pipeline.
+The parent and child steps should NOT share the same name.

 ### Example: pushing multiple Docker images in parallel

 Let's see an example where a Docker image is created and then we push it to more than one registry.
 This is a perfect candidate for parallelization.
 Here is the `codefresh.yml`: